Students

 - Jingyi Zhou

 - Visiting PhD student from Nanjing Normal University, China.
-2023.2-2023.12
+2023.2-present

 - “Research on generalization method of indoor emergency navigation path considering landmark cognition”